Uncompressed vs compressed audio: what really matters

 Category Examples Pros Cons Typical use

-Uncompressed WAV, AIFF (PCM) Maximum quality, lossless editing, predictable latency Very large files Recording, mixing, and editing in a DAW
+Uncompressed WAV, AIFF (PCM) Maximum quality, lossless editing, predictable latency.
+Very large files, not ideal for sharing.
+Recording, mixing, and editing in a DAW, “master” exports.

-Lossless compression FLAC, ALAC Same quality as WAV, 30–60% smaller Variable compatibility (better than before, not universal) Archival/master, music library
+Lossless compression FLAC, ALAC Same quality as WAV with 30–60% smaller size, rich metadata.
+Compatibility varies (better than before, not universal).
+Archival/master files, personal music library.

-Lossy compression MP3, AAC, OGG, OPUS Very light, easy to share Irreversible loss (depends on bitrate) Streaming, messaging, send by email/WhatsApp
+Lossy compression MP3, AAC, OGG, OPUS Very light files, perfect for streaming and messaging.
+Irreversible loss of information (depends on codec and bitrate).
+Streaming, podcasts, email/WhatsApp, websites.

 Approximate size per minute